Elephant injures 18 in Sri Lanka Buddhist pageant

 COLOMBO, Sri Lanka (AP) — An elephant taking part in a Buddhist pageant in Sri Lanka has run berserk, injuring at least 18 people.

-Privately owned Derana Television aired footage of Saturday night’s pageant in Kotte, near Sri Lanka’s capital.
-The procession begins after a government minister places a sacred relic on a decorated casket atop an elephant adorned with shiny red clothing.
+Video on Derana Television of Saturday night’s pageant in Kotte, near Colombo, showed an elephant in a procession suddenly running forward.
+Terrified people scattered, with some running into an elephant at the front of the procession.
+That elephant became violent and ran, pushing onlookers.
+A man riding on the elephant fell off and narrowly escaped being trampled.

-A few minutes later, another elephant runs forward, forcing terrified people to scatter, some of whom run into an elephant walking at the front of the procession.
-The elephant that was hit becomes violent and runs, pushing onlookers.
-A man riding on the elephant falls off and narrowly escapes being trampled.
+Officials from two hospitals said Monday that 18 injured people received treatment and 16 had been discharged.
+Of the remaining two, one is being observed for possible abdominal damage and the other is being treated for an injured ear, they said.

-Officials from two hospitals said 18 injured people were brought in and 16 have been discharged.
+Ornately decorated elephants are a major attraction in Sri Lankan Buddhist pageants.
+Wealthy families own captive elephants as a symbol of their prosperity, pride and nobility and send their elephants to participate in pageants around the country.